 “Seeking a life as a goalkeeper has not been the easiest mission.
 Even now, strangers come up with some wisecrack about how I will never be as good as the original which is my Dad.
 Being judged like this is something I have tried to live with as privately as possible.”

 Being his own man, having his own qualities, his own direction, his own style, and his own ambitions is what Kasper wanted.

 Despite being 32 (at the time of writing) and having two kids, people still see Kasper as someone’s son.
 However, he still believes there are many fans who admire his own spectacular accomplishments without making witty remarks or jokes.

 The Schmeichel family is one of the most successful Danish family units living in the United Kingdom.

-It’s a small family which has the nuclear side at the center of football fame.
+It’s a small family which has the nuclear side at the centre of football fame.
 Every member of the Schmeichel household are native speakers of both Danish and English languages (Northern-English accent).

 About Kasper Schmeichel’s Father:

 As earlier mentioned, Peter Schmeichel was the finest goalkeeper in the world and in premier league history as observed during his time at Manchester United.

 Peter lived through the Sir Alex Ferguson’s golden era at Manchester United.
 Nicknamed ‘the big Dane‘, he was famous for his blond hair, large frame and inimitable goalkeeping style.

 Incredibly, Schmeichel’s son Kasper saw himself inheriting his father’s style and a little of his large frame as observed below.